JFS-David Rubenstein Memorial Scholarship - JFSSD

 Students are eligible to receive up to a total of four (4) years of JFS-David Rubenstein Memorial Scholarship funding, and the funding years do not have to be consecutive.
 Scholarships are made on a year-to-year basis and are NOT automatically renewed.
 Scholarship recipients must submit a new application and the required documentation in compliance with the application deadlines, stated herein, for each year that they seek funding.

-Scholarship funds will be sent directly to the academic institution the student is attending solely for use toward qualifying academic expenses, including tuition, room and board, books, school fees, or required academic supplies/equipment.
+Scholarship funds will be sent directly to the academic institution the student is attending solely for use toward qualifying academic expenses, including tuition, school-provided housing, books, school fees, or required academic supplies/equipment.
 Should the recipient not matriculate college by the date listed in the award, he or she agrees to forfeit the scholarship award.

 Scholarship Recipient